Automattic/jetpack/projects/plugins/wpcomsh/README.md

 # From the root of a wp.org install
 $ mkdir -p wp-content/mu-plugins
 $ cd wp-content/mu-plugins
-$ git clone git@github.com:Automattic/wpcomsh.git
+$ git clone git@github.com:Automattic/jetpack.git
-$ cd wpcomsh
+$ cd jetpack
-$ composer install # installs the composer dependencies
+$ pnpm install
+$ pnpm jetpack build --deps projects/wpcomsh
-$ cd ..
+$ cd jetpack/projects/plugins/wpcomsh
-$ ln -s wpcomsh/wpcomsh-loader.php ./ # or copy the loader to mu-plugins
+$ jetpack rsync plugins/wpcomsh # specify your development server and path and copy the loader to mu-plugins,
+$ # last step not necessary for development Atomic sites.

 # define 'IS_ATOMIC', 'ATOMIC_SITE_ID' and 'ATOMIC_CLIENT_ID' as true so the loader will require wpcomsh